Ritvik06-dev/Evacuation-/README.md

 4. Scan QR using Expo Go on your phone

 ## 🔥 Hackathon Project
-Built for [Your Hackathon Name Here]
+Built for HACKERZ 3.0 STREET

+By- Ritvik and Nipun